 Inflated construction costs

-According to the recent International Construction Costs 2018 report by built asset consultants Arcadis, Sydney, Melbourne and Brisbane rank in the 25 most expensive global cities for construction.
+According to the recent International Construction Costs 2018 report by built asset consultants Arcadis, Sydney, Melbourne and Brisbane rank in the 25 most expensive cities globally for construction.

 Why are construction costs so high in these Australian cities?

 One reason is demand for skilled labour and resources.
-With significant road, rail, airport, port and education infrastructure construction proposed to accommodate a fast-growing population, there are only so many construction resources to go around.
-This means the tender market is very competitive, and prices get pushed upwards.
+With significant road, rail, airport, port and education infrastructure construction proposed to accommodate a fast-growing population, the demand for skilled labour and construction resources outstrip supply.
+This makes the tender market very competitive pushing prices upwards.

-Demand for resources is exacerbated by a collapse in the natural resources boom in Australia.
-This, coupled with Australia’s geographical isolation and associated import taxes, means Australian cities have higher resource costs.
+Demand for resources is exacerbated by the collapse of the natural resources boom in Australia.
+This, coupled with Australia’s geographic isolation and associated import taxes, means Australian cities have higher resource costs.

 “Australia’s geographic isolation means materials have to get imported so there’s additional taxes, but there’s also not the same level of competition.
-So in the UK and Europe, for instance, more companies are constantly competing for work,” says Arcadis’ Matt Mackey.
+So, in the UK and Europe, for instance, more companies are constantly competing for work,” says Arcadis’s Matt Mackey.

 Can a construction boom last in Australia?

-The risk of a construction boom is that the market is corrected by a construction bust.
-This would mean the loss of thousands of jobs, as well as many unfinished projects.
+The risk of a construction boom is that the market will be corrected by a construction bust.
+This would mean the loss of thousands of jobs, as well as many projects remaining unfinished.

-“When markets get heated like this there’s a threshold that’s reached where projects stop preceding.
-They might get as far as the development stage and then they are put on hold while they wait for the price to drop,” said Mr Mackey.
+“When markets get heated like this there’s a threshold that’s reached where projects stop proceeding.
+They might get as far as the development stage and then they are put on hold while they wait for the price to drop,” says Mr Mackey.

 Arcadis, though, are cautious to say a construction bust is inevitable.
 Rather, they suggest that proposed infrastructure construction costs are spread out over a number of years to stabilise the market.